Guatemalan Civil War: Cerezo Administration

 Vinicio Cerezo, a civilian politician and the presidential candidate of the Guatemalan Christian Democracy, won the first election held under the new constitution with almost 70 percent of the vote, and took office on 14 January 1986.

 Upon its inauguration in January 1986, President Cerezo's civilian government announced that its top priorities would be to end the political violence and establish the rule of law.
 Reforms included new laws of habeas corpus and amparo (court-ordered protection), the creation of a legislative human rights committee, and the establishment in 1987 of the Office of Human Rights Ombudsman.
-The Supreme Court also embarked on a series of reforms to fight corruption and improve legal system efficiency.
+The Supreme Court of Guatemala also embarked on a series of reforms to fight corruption and improve legal system efficiency.

 With Cerezo's election, the military moved away from governing and returned to the more traditional role of providing internal security, specifically by fighting armed insurgents.
 The first two years of Cerezo's administration were characterized by a stable economy and a marked decrease in political violence.
 Dissatisfied military personnel made two coup attempts in May 1988 and May 1989, but military leadership supported the constitutional order.
 The government was heavily criticized for its unwillingness to investigate or prosecute cases of human rights violations.

 The final two years of Cerezo's government also were marked by a failing economy, strikes, protest marches, and allegations of widespread corruption.
 The government's inability to deal with many of the nation's problems – such as infant mortality, illiteracy, deficient health and social services, and rising levels of violence – contributed to popular discontent.

 Presidential and congressional elections were held on 11 November 1990.
 After the second-round ballot, Jorge Antonio Serrano Elías was inaugurated on 14 January 1991, thus completing the first transition from one democratically elected civilian government to another.
 Because his Movement of Solidarity Action (MAS) Party gained only 18 of 116 seats in Congress, Serrano entered into a tenuous alliance with the Christian Democrats and the National Union of the center (UCN).

 The Serrano administration's record was mixed.
 It had some success in consolidating civilian control over the army, replacing a number of senior officers and persuading the military to participate in peace talks with the URNG.
 He took the politically unpopular step of recognizing the sovereignty of Belize, which until then had been officially, though fruitlessly, claimed by Guatemala.
 The Serrano government reversed the economic slide it inherited, reducing inflation and boosting real growth.